Hoarding Disorder -The Truth That Lies Beneath the Mess

-Like all mental health disorders, Hoarding disorder directly and consistently affects a sufferer’s life.
+Like all mental health disorders, hoarding disorder directly and consistently affects a sufferer’s life.
 This can include jeopardising health and safety, undermining financial security, and stressing relationships with friends and family.
+And it doesn’t come out of nowhere, but has roots in things like childhood trauma.

 Most of us like having things.
 Whether it’s a shed full of tools and garden equipment or shoes that have a closet of their own, the world is full of objects that add variety and pleasure to our lives.
-Going to the shops is fun, replacing outdated electronics and appliances is satisfying, and collectors enjoy arranging, displaying and adding to their collections.
+And collectors enjoy arranging, displaying and adding to their collections.

 With hoarders, there is no “replacing,” only adding more to the pile.
 And it’s not an act of enjoyment for hoarders, either.
 The jumble of acquisitions triggers feelings of shame and despair instead.

-This is the end result of the disordered thoughts and behaviours the hoarder suffers from, including:
+Hoarding is the result of disordered thoughts and behaviours a hoarder suffers from.
+This includes:

 - Lack of ability to organise, care for, locate, make use of, or enjoy items that have been acquired.